 Being honest on your licence application and in your business decisions is important – not only for your reputation and that of your business, but also to maintain your licence.

-has full details on these and other past decisions.
+The LBP website has full details on these and other past decisions.

 Determination 2018/007 – Summary

 Determination 2018/007 discusses the compliance of a door threshold to a school gym where there's a change of level.

 The building consent authority (BCA) received a building consent application for a new gym and learning centre for a school.